lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 'www.example.com:80', or the full operation path segment of the PKI management entity.
 Additionally, OPTIONAL path segments MAY be added after the registered application name as part of the full operation path to provide further distinction.
-The path segment 'p' followed by an arbitraryLabel \<name> could for example support the differentiation of specific CAs or certificate profiles.
-Further path segments, e.g., as specified in the Lightweight CMP Profile [RFCBBBB], could indicate PKI management operations using an operationLabel \<operation>.
+The path segment 'p' followed by an arbitraryLabel \<name> could, for example, support the differentiation of specific CAs or certificate profiles.
+Further path segments, e.g., as specified in the Lightweight CMP Profile {{RFC9483}}, could indicate PKI management operations using an operationLabel \<operation>.
-A valid full CMP URI can look like this:
+A valid, full CMP URI can look like this: